-Since passing my A licence, I have always wanted to ride a large adventure style bike.
+Since passing my A licence, I have always wanted to ride a large adventure-style bike.
 Off-road style bikes often have high seat heights which make stopping tricky for the shorter-legged person.
 The Suzuki DL650 V-Strom is the perfect bike for dipping a toe into adventure bike riding.

 It wasn’t too bad, and I was still tippy-toeing it which wasn’t very comfortable with such a weighty bike.
 I found the best course of action was just to put one foot down and lean the bike over slightly to be able to touch the floor.